hubmapconsortium/spatial-transcriptomics-pipeline/README.md

     Order of L_p norm to apply to intensities and codes when using metric_decode to pair each intensity to its closest target.
 Defaults to 2.

 #### Segmentation
-Used by `segmentation.cwl`.
+Used by `cellpose.cwl` or `segmentation.cwl`.
 Results from this step will be run through Baysor if `run_baysor` is set to `True`.
 Note that Baysor will only run on 2D data.

-Depending on pre-existing segmentation data, one of four methods can be used.
-If either roi_set or labeled images are to be used, those must be provided as [file inputs](#file-inputs) and `binary_mask` should be provided as `binary_mask: {}`
+Depending on pre-existing segmentation data, one of five methods can be used.
+If a cellpose custom model, roi_set, or labeled images are to be used, those must be provided as [file inputs](#file-inputs) and `binary_mask` should be provided as `binary_mask: {}`

+- **Cellpose segmentation**
+  - `use_mrna` *boolean?*
+    If true, decoded transcripts will be incorporated into segmentation.
+  - `use_gpu` *boolean?*
+    If true, GPU will be used for computation instead of CPU.
+  - `pretrained_model_str` *string?*
+    One of the [pretrained models](https://cellpose.readthedocs.io/en/latest/models.html) for cellpose.
+This model or a custom model must be provided.
+  - `diameter` *float?*
+    Expected diameter of cells.
+Only needs to be provided if a pre-trained model is used.
+  - `flow_threshold` *float?*
+    Threshold for filtering cell segmentations (increasing this will filter out lower confidence segmentations).
+Range is 0 to infinity.
+  - `stitch_threshold` *float?*
+    Threshold for stiching together segmentations that occur at the same xy location but in adjacent z slices, fange is 0 to 1.
+This should only be used when the image is 3D.
+  - `cellprob_threshold` *float?*
+    Determins the extent of the segmentations (0 is the default more negative values resulting in larger cells, more positive values result in smaller cells), range is -6 to 6.
+  - `border_buffer` *int?*
+    If not None, removes cytoplasms whose nuclei lie within the given distance of the FOV border.
+  - `label_exp_size` *int?* Pixel size labels are dilated by this much in the final step.
+Helpful for closing small holes that are common from thresholding but can also cause cell boundaries to exceed their true boundaries if set too high.
+Label dilation respects label borders and does not mix labels.
+  - `min_allowed_size` *int?*
+    Minimum size for a cell (in pixels).
+  - `max_allowed_size` *int?*
+    Maximum size for a cell (in pixels).
+- **Any other segmentation** *including imported external masks*
   - `aux_name` *string?*
     The name of the aux view to look at for segmentation.
 May not required depending on `binary_mask` settings.
   - `binary_mask`
     - Threshold and watershed segmentation (no provided data)
       - `img_threshold` *float*
          Global threshold value for images.
       - `min_dist` *int*
          Minimum distance (in pixels) between transformed peaks in watershedding.
       - `min_allowed_size` *int*
          Minimum size for a cell (in pixels).
       - `max_allowed_size` *int*
          Maximum allowed size for a cell (in pixels).
       - `masking_radius` *int*
          Radius for white tophat noise filter.
     - Transcript-density based segmentation (provided transcript data)
       - `nuclei_view` *string*
          Name of the auxillary view with nuclei data
       - `cyto_seg` *boolean*
          If true, the cytoplasm will be segmented.
       - `correct_seg` *boolean*
          If true, suspected nuclei/cytoplasms that overlap will be removed.
       - `border_buffer` *int*
          If not zero, removes cytoplasms whose nuclei lie within the given distance from the border.
       - `area_thresh` *float*
          Threshold used when determining if an object is one nucleus or two or more overlapping nuclei.
 Objects whose ratio of convex hull area to normal area are above this threshold are removed if the option to remove overlapping nuclei is set.
       - `thesh_block_size` *int*
          Size of structuring element for local thresholding of nuclei.
 If nuclei interiors aren't passing threshold, increase this value, if too much non-nuclei is passing threshold, lower it.
       - `watershed_footprint_size` *int*
          Size of structuring element for watershed segmentation.
 Larger values will segment the nuclei into larger objects and smaller values will result in smaller objects.
 Adjust according to nucleus size.
       - `label_exp_size` *int*
          Pixel size labels are dilated by in final step.
 Helpful for closing small holes that are common from thresholding but can also cause cell boundaries to exceed their true boundaries if set too high.
 Label dilation respects label borders and does not mix labels.

 #### QC
 - `find_ripley` *boolean?*